-A broad range of certification areas are available; however, some of these certifications require substantial prerequisite coursework that is not available at SMU.
-In these cases, the post-baccalaureate student must satisfy the coursework elsewhere, presumably in his or her undergraduate program.
+A broad range of certification areas is available; however, some of these certifications require substantial prerequisite coursework that is not available at SMU.
+In these cases, the postbaccalaureate student must satisfy the coursework elsewhere, presumably in his or her undergraduate program.
 Prospective applicants can contact the Department of Teaching and Learning to speak with an adviser about their particular circumstances and needs.
-Call 214-768-2346 for more information, or e-mail teacher@smu.edu.
+For more information, students should call 214-768-2346 or email teacher@smu.edu.

-Post-Baccalaureate Certification Entrance Requirements
+Postbaccalaureate Certification Entrance Requirements

-Before enrolling in the Teacher Certification Program, all post-baccalaureate students must provide the following:
+Before enrolling in the Teacher Certification Program, all postbaccalaureate students must provide the following:

-- Official transcript showing degree awarded with an overall GPA of 2.5.
+- 66 - 1.
+Official transcript showing degree awarded with an overall GPA of 2.500.
 Transcripts from countries outside the United States must be accompanied by official evaluations by a recognized U.S. evaluation agency. - 2.
-A letter of reference.

-- 3. One of the following: (a) a passing score on the Texas Higher Education Assessment, with a minimum reading score of 260, a minimum writing score of 220 and a minimum mathematics score of 230; (b) an SAT score of at least 1070, with a score of 500 or better on each of the reading and mathematics assessments; or (c) an ACT score of at least 23.
-Test scores that are more than 5 years old will not be accepted. - 4.
+A letter of reference from an employer or professor. - 3.
+One of the following: (a) passing scores on the Texas Higher Education Assessment, with a minimum reading score of 260, a minimum writing score of 220 and a minimum math score of 230; (b) an SAT score of at least 1070, with a score of 500 or better for both reading and math; or (c) an ACT score of at least 23.
+Scores from any of these tests are accepted if taken within the last five years.
+Postbaccalaureates with a 3.000 or higher GPA are exempt from these tests. - 4.
 Submission of the required affidavit indicating fitness for a teaching career. - 5.
-For international students applying from countries where English is not the native language, scores on the TOEFL English language proficiency test are required. - 6.
-A written essay.
+For international students applying from countries where English is not the native language, scores on the TOEFL or IELTS English language proficiency test. - 6.
+A written essay. - 7.
+Official interview with advisers in the Department of Teaching and Learning.